MPG Calculator - from Miles & Litres

 "Calculate your MPG (Miles per Gallon) in UK Imperial Gallons."

-Please bookmark this real world MPG Calculator and try again after using our fuel saving tips (we bet you get another 50 miles out of a tank)!
+Please bookmark this real world MPG Calculator and try again after using our fuel saving tips (we bet you get another 50 miles or so out of a tank)!

 MPG Calculator tool.